 As survey trends began to be finalized and recommendations from MHSA Committees and Workgroups were identified the Department began to draft the 3YPE inclusive of the Stakeholder feedback.
 The draft was circulated back through those who participated so they would have yet another 30 day period to provide final comments.
 Stakeholders were informed that they had until the first Wednesday in May to provide any additional comment or feedback they might have to the plan.

 30-Day Public Comment

-The Annual Update will be posted for a 30-day public review and comment period, from April 1, 2014 through May 1, 2014, with a Public Hearing held on May 1, 2014.
+The 3YPE Plan Update was posted for a 30-day public review and comment period, from April 3, through May 7, 2014, with a Public Hearing held on May 7, 2014.

 Circulation Methods